 I formed each pie on a cornmeal-dusted pizza peel, which helps the pizza slide right into the oven.
 For the three ovens that could burn charcoal or wood, I opted for a combination of the two—just as with barbecue, burning too much wood can result in a flavor profile dominated by smoke, which masks the ingredients.

 I allowed the Gyber and Le Peppe ovens to preheat to temperatures between 600° F and 700° F, a range many consider to be the sweet spot for crisping the crust and melting cheese, without allowing the pie to burn.
 For the Ooni, I simply followed the directions and allowed the coals and wood to light fully and ash over slightly before cooking.
 And for the gas-fired BakerStone, I heated the oven until the thermometer needle pointed to the fire icon, indicating it was up to temperature.

-I baked each pie for 4 to 8 minutes, depending on the oven, rotating each pizza periodically to ensure even cooking (generally speaking, the time is heavily impacted by the thickness of the dough, with thinner pies finishing faster).
-Some of these ovens claim to make pizza in just a minute or two, but I found that to be a bit optimistic.
+I baked each pie for 4 to 8 minutes, depending on the oven, rotating each pizza periodically to ensure even cooking.
+(Generally speaking, the time is heavily impacted by the thickness of the dough, with thinner pies finishing faster.)
+Some of the manufacturers claim these ovens claim make pizza in just a minute or two, but I found that to be a bit optimistic.
 The pizzas were done when the lower crust was set, with bubbling cheese and a lightly charred crust around the perimeter.